Yamato-Security/hayabusa/doc/AboutRuleCreation-English.md

         Channel: Security
         EventID: 4672
         Event.System.Provider_attributes.Name: 'Microsoft-Windows-Security-Auditing'
+    condition: selection
 ``````

 ### EventData
-Windows event logs are divided into two parts: the `System` part where the fundamental data (Event ID, Timestamp, Record ID, Log name (aka Channel)) is written, and the `EventData` part where arbitrary data is written depending on the Event ID.
-The problem is that the names of the tags nested in EventData are all `Data` so the eventkeys described so far cannot distinguish between `SubjectUserSid` and `SubjectUserName`.
+Windows event logs are divided into two parts: the `System` part where the fundamental data (Event ID, Timestamp, Record ID, Log name (Channel)) is written, and the `EventData` part where arbitrary data is written depending on the Event ID.
+The problem is that the names of the tags nested in EventData are all called `Data` so the eventkeys described so far cannot distinguish between `SubjectUserSid` and `SubjectUserName`.

 ````````````
 <Event xmlns='http://schemas.microsoft.com/win/2004/08/events/event'>